 Why is my hair falling out when I wash it? –

-This is due the fact that the hair was already about to shed anyway.
-And if your hair is long, then it might’ve just got caught up in the other hair, and the process of washing simply untangled the hair so it come away more easily.
+This is due to the fact that the hair was already about to shed anyway.
+And if your hair is long, then it might’ve just got caught up in the other hair, and the process of washing simply untangled the hair so it comes away more easily.

 What causes seasonal hair shedding and what can I do about it?

 Seasonal hair shedding is completely natural and happens to many mammals.
 It is most common in the Autumn, but by no means is it restricted to this time of year.
 There might be a slight increase in shedding around spring time as well.

 After a few weeks, things will return to normal and new hair will start growing where it was lost.
 There also isn’t much you can do about seasonal hair shedding.